backup-manager/symfony/README.md

 Usage
 =====

-Backup to / restore from any configured database.
+To backup from any configured database.
 -------------------------------------------------

 Backup the development database to `Amazon S3`.
 The S3 backup path will be `test/backup.sql.gz` in the end, when `gzip` is done with it.